captncraig/lichess/README.md

 To use:

 1. Install ca cert from "li.cert" as a trusted root on your system.
 This is a dummy ca root used to sign a cert for `socket.lichess.org` so your browser will fall for this.
+The root private key was used for this one cert, then irrevocably deleted.
 2. Edit host file to point `socket.lichess.org` at `127.0.0.1`.
 3. Run this app.
 4. Play on lichess.org